-As of the completion of our initial public offering, the holders of approximately 20,824,938 shares of our common stock, or approximately 54.6% of our total outstanding shares of common stock, are entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described above.
+As of December 31, 2020, the holders of approximately 20,834,466 shares of our common stock, or approximately 54.6% of our total outstanding shares of common stock, are entitled to rights with respect to the registration of their shares under the Securities Act.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.